IMCS-Bioinformatics/HiCCliqueGraphs/README.md

 Scripts to perform GOEA are found in [GOEA](./GOEA) directory.

 ## Enrichment in chromatin annotations
+Scripts to look for enrichment in certain chromatin annotations is found in [enrichment](./enrichment) directory.

 ## Randomization
 In order to validate our results, we created graphs that are "similar" to original Hi-C interaction graphs.
 The randomized graphs have the following properties: